Have you ever wondered about the various types of rooms that make up a house, each serving its unique purpose?

 Some people prefer a large, spacious bedroom with plenty of storage and a comfortable sitting area, while others prefer a smaller, more efficient space.

-A bedroom is typically a place of rest and relaxation.
+A bedroom is typically a place of relaxation.

 People often try to create a peaceful and calming atmosphere by choosing colors, textures, and other design elements that promote relaxation.